mxcl/swift-sh/README.md

 Installation results in a single executable called `swift-sh`, the `swift` executable will call this (provided it is in your `PATH`) when you type:
 `swift sh`.

+We actively support both Linux and Mac and will support Windows as soon as it is possible to do so.

 # Support mxcl